krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

 ~~~~~~~~~

 In order to perform direct (non-hierarchical) cross-realm
-authentication, a database is needed to construct the authentication
+authentication, configuration is needed to determine the
-paths between the realms.
-This section defines that database.
+authentication paths between realms.

 A client will use this section to find the authentication path between
 its realm and the realm of the server.
 The server will use this
 section to verify the authentication path used by the client, by
 checking the transited field of the received ticket.

-There is a tag for each participating realm, and each tag has subtags
+There is a tag for each participating client realm, and each tag has
-for each of the realms.
-The value of the subtags is an intermediate
+subtags for each of the server realms.
+The value of the subtags is an
-realm which may participate in the cross-realm authentication.
-The
+intermediate realm which may participate in the cross-realm
-subtags may be repeated if there is more then one intermediate realm.
+authentication.
+The subtags may be repeated if there is more then one
-A value of "." means that the two realms share keys directly, and no
+intermediate realm.
+A value of "." means that the two realms share
-intermediate realms should be allowed to participate.
+keys directly, and no intermediate realms should be allowed to

-There are n**2 possible entries in this table, but only those entries
+participate.

-which will be needed on the client or the server need to be present.
+Only those entries which will be needed on the client or the server
-The client needs a tag for its local realm, with subtags for all the
+need to be present.
+A client needs a tag for its local realm with
-realms of servers it will need to authenticate with.
-A server needs a
+subtags for all the realms of servers it will need to authenticate to.
-tag for each realm of the clients it will serve.
+A server needs a tag for each realm of the clients it will serve, with
+a subtag of the server realm.

 For example, ``ANL.GOV``, ``PNL.GOV``, and ``NERSC.GOV`` all wish to
-use the ``ES.NET`` realm as an intermediate realm.  ``ANL`` has a sub
+use the ``ES.NET`` realm as an intermediate realm.
+ANL has a sub
 realm of ``TEST.ANL.GOV`` which will authenticate with ``NERSC.GOV``
 but not ``PNL.GOV``.
 The [capaths] section for ``ANL.GOV`` systems
 would look like this: